sundelinustc/IBMMA/README.md

 # Outputs

 In the folder "**_Results_**", users could find the subfolders with name listed in the sheet "**_data_pattern_**" column "**_NAME_**".
 Within each subfolder, there are two folders named "**_Mega_**" and "**_Meta_**" (under development).
 Within "**_Mega_**", there are two subfolder "**_TIDY_**" and "**_GLANCE_**".

+-- In the folder "**_TIDY_**", there are subfolders

+---- "**_df_**": Degree of Freedom.

+---- "**_estimate_**": Regression coefficient.

+---- "**_p.value_**": Uncorrected p value.

+---- "**_p.value.fdr_**": FDR corrected p value.

+---- "**_statistic_**": t value.

+---- "**_std.error_**": standrad error.

+-- In the folder "**_GLANCE_**", there are subfolders

+---- "**_AIC_**": Akaike Information Criterion.
+A measure of model quality that balances goodness of fit with model simplicity.
+Lower AIC values indicate better models.

+---- "**_BIC_**": Bayesian Information Criterion.
+Similar to AIC, but penalizes model complexity more strongly.
+Also used for model selection, with lower values being better.

+---- "**_df.residual_**": Degrees of Freedom Residual.
+The number of observations minus the number of parameters estimated in the model.
+It represents the remaining degrees of freedom after fitting the model.

+---- "**_logLik_**": Log-Likelihood.
+The logarithm of the likelihood function, which measures how well the model fits the observed data.

+---- "**_nobs_**": Number of observations.
+The total number of data points used in the analysis.
+It is very important to understand how the findings are influenced by the sample size in big data analysis.

+---- "**_REMLcrit_**": Restricted Maximum Likelihood Criterion.
+A criterion used in mixed-effects models for estimating variance components.
+It's an alternative to maximum likelihood estimation.

+---- "**_sigma_**": Residual Standard Error.
+An estimate of the standard deviation of the residuals in a regression model.
+It measures the average distance between the observed values and the predicted values.